River Queen Greens

 In the fall of 2018 we purchased 88 acres of undeveloped, mostly open pasture in the West bank of Orleans Parish.
 This farmland was once Chitimacha/Choctaw cypress swampland.
 The Lower Coast peninsula of the west bank was taken by Bienville when the French colonised New Orleans 300 years ago.
 Throughout the 19th and early 20th centuries, the land was a sugar cane plantation, and hundreds of enslaved and/or exploited workers from Africa and indigenous tribes labored for the benefit of white colonists here.
 When the Stanton Plantation was broken up and sold into residential lots in the mid-20th century, it had been the largest and last remaining plantation within New Orleans city limits.

-We were able to purchase a portion of the former Stanton Plantation because we are white and have access to generations of accrued family wealth.
+We were able to purchase a portion of the former Stanton Plantation because, as white people, we have access to generations of accrued family wealth.
 When we initially purchased these 88 acres we did so with the intention of preserving the land as open green space, growing vegetables, and over time establishing the land as an agricultural resource that would be used to engage the community.

 As growers of fresh produce, and members of the New Orleans community with access to knowledge, training, land, and financial resources, we aim to help address expanding food insecurity and the decreasing numbers of BIPOC farmers in our region.
 Here are some ways that we, as small players in a much larger system, are trying to address racial and economic inequity in our local food system: